Skip to main content

 walking and balance problems

-Many people who have MS develop walking problems and this can be due to many different aspects of control of movement.
-The most common disturbance in mobility is problems with gait and balance.
-This can be caused by muscle weakness, spasticity, muscle fatigue and changes in sensation.
+Many people who have MS develop walking problems, which can be due to many different aspects of control of movement.
+The most common problems are with gait and balance.
+These can be caused by muscle weakness, spasticity, muscle fatigue and changes in sensation.

-Treating mobility problems is best done by a MS specialist neurophysiotherapist who will assess the cause of walking and balance difficulties and work on exercise programs and other assisted methods to help overcome such problems.
-These may include providing appropriate aids, assistive devices, teaching exercise programs and generally advising on gait and safety.
+Treatment is best done by a MS specialist neurophysiotherapist.
+They can assess the causes of walking and balance difficulties and work on exercise programs and other assisted methods to help overcome them.
+This may include providing appropriate aids, assistive devices, teaching exercise programmes and general advice on gait and safety.

 Cookie Policy